 Writer and publisher | Hyphen Press

 Hyphen is essentially one person – editor/publisher Robin Kinross.
 He works in collaboration with an informal network of kindred spirits.
 Each book is made by its own appropriate group of people.
-Writing, editing, design and production-management are done by these people, with the roles shared or blurred.
-Among Hyphen authors who have acted also as designers of their own books are Jost Hochuli, Christopher Burke, and Karel Martens.
+Writing, editing, design, and production-management are done by these people, with the roles shared or blurred.
+(Design as an add-on is not the idea; we run a mile from the ‘creative’.)
+Among Hyphen authors who have acted also as designers of their own books are Jost Hochuli, Christopher Burke, Christopher Wilson, and Karel Martens.
 Several books have used typefaces designed by Fred Smeijers – another Hyphen author – often in pre-release versions.
 The books are usually produced in the Netherlands or Belgium, often under the supervision of Françoise Berserik, a book designer (also lettercutter and accordion player) with a strong editorial interest and no computer.
-She works in The Hague, communicating by phone and fax with Teus de Jong, a typesetter (also computer programmer) who lives in Friesland, and Henk Pel, an editor-indexer-typesetter who lives in Zeist.
-Katherine Gillieson, also at 115, has helped with behind-the-scenes design.
-James King, now at 115, redesigned the Hyphen website in 2006–7.
-In 2008 he was joined by a part-time assistant, Roland Früh.
-There are also informal connections and now one formal collaboration with the Department of Typography at the University of Reading.
+She works in The Hague.
+There are also informal connections and collaborations with the Department of Typography at the University of Reading.
 Although a small and inevitably specialist operation, Hyphen Press tries for a certain anonymity and generality in what it does: the books could just as well be produced in hundreds of thousands of copies.

 In these ways we try to embody the ideas and beliefs that Norman Potter wrote about in What is a designer: real material production (not just theory), critical thinking (not academic labour), the self-managing small group.